A numerical approach to particle creation in accelerating toy models: Methodology

-To determine particle creation, we need to compute the Bogoliubov coefficients, as explained in Sec. ~\ref{Section:Theor}.
-To do so we have to evolve the scalar field $\phi$ from $\scri^-$ to $\scri^+$.
-The $\alpha$ and $\beta$ coefficients are computed using the KG product
+To determine particle creation, we need to compute the Bogoliubov coefficients, as explained in Sec.~\ref{Section:Theor}.
+To do so we have to evolve {each} scalar field {mode} $\phi_{\omega_0}$ from $\scri^-$ to $\scri^+$.
+Then, the $\alpha_{\omega \omega'}$ and $\beta_{\omega \omega'}$ coefficients can be obtained from the KG product

-where $u^{in}_{w}$ are now chosen to represent the positive-frequency \textit{in} modes and $u^{out}_w$ the positive-frequency \textit{out} modes to make a clear distinction between the modes and the initial signal we are propagating, $\phi$.
+where $u^{in}_{\omega}$ represent the positive-frequency \textit{in} modes and $u^{out}_\omega$ the positive-frequency \textit{out} modes, to make a clear distinction between the modes and the initial signal we are propagating, $\phi_{\omega_0}$.
 The hypersurface where we compute the KG product is taken to be $\scri^+$.
-Since our initial signal constitutes an \textit{in} mode, as it is defined at $\scri^-$ in accordance to the inertial coordinates of the \textit{in} region, the evolved scalar field $\phi$ at $\scri^+$ is the numerical evolution of an \textit{in} mode that arrives at the \textit{out} region.
-This means that in the KG products the \textit{in} modes $u_w^{in}$ and $\p_u u_w^{in}$ are given, respectively, by the normalized values of $\phi$ and $\Pi$ at $\scri^+$.
-Finally, because our initial signal is an \textit{in} mode with frequency $w=w_0$, then the Bogoliubov coefficients we are computing are actually $\alpha_{w_0w'}$ and $\beta_{w_0w'}$, given by
+Since our initial signal constitutes an \textit{in} mode, as it is defined at $\scri^-$ in accordance to the inertial coordinates of the \textit{in} region, the evolved scalar field $\phi_{\omega_0}$ at $\scri^+$ is the resulting numerical evolution of an \textit{in} mode that arrives at the \textit{out} region.
+This means that, in the KG products, the \textit{in} modes $u_\omega^{in}$ and $\p_u u_\omega^{in}$ are given, respectively, by the normalized values of $\phi_{\omega_0}$ and $\Pi_{\omega_0}$ at $\scri^+$.
+Finally, because our initial signal is an \textit{in} mode with frequency $\omega=\omega_0$, then the Bogoliubov coefficients we are computing are actually $\alpha_{\omega_0\omega'}$ and $\beta_{\omega_0\omega'}$, given by

-The $u_{w'}^{out}$ modes, with which we project our signal, must form an orthonormal basis.
-We choose these modes to be plane waves modulated by a bump function so that they are localized in time.
-At future null infinity, these modes are given by
+The $u_{\omega'}^{out}$ modes, with which we project our signal, must form an orthonormal basis.
+The standard practice is to use a plane-wave basis.
+Since the finiteness of the numerical grid leads to some technical difficulties, we modulate the plane-wave basis by a bump function so that they are localized in time.
+At future null infinity, the out modes are then given by

 Here, $g(u)$ is chosen to be a smooth $C^\infty$, flat bump function \cite{tu_introduction_2011} -- a compactly supported function that is identically 1 on some interval and transitions to 0 at the boundaries.
 This ensures the \textit{out} modes are compact supported and as close as possible to plane waves within the plateau region.
 This choice also grants a clear way to normalize the modes, as we will see later.
 The function is defined as: